fsprojects/fsharp-cheatsheet/fsharp-cheatsheet.md

         "The lesser world was daubed\n\
          By a colorist of modest skill\n\
          A master limned you in the finest inks\n\
-         And with a fresh-cut quill.\n"
+         And with a fresh-cut quill."

 Basic Types and Literals
 ------------------------